5 natural remedies against eczema

 • 1 glass jar, 1 saucepan, 1 small wooden spatula

-Prepare a water bath by placing the pot in a saucepan containing water.
-Introduce the wax and oil into the pot, then leave on the heat until the wax melts completely.
+Prepare a double boiler by placing the jar in a saucepan containing water.
+Put the wax and oil into the jar, then leave on the heat until the wax is completely melted.

-Remove from the heat, stir gently with the wooden spatula and leave to cool.
+Remove from heat, stir gently with the wooden spatula and let cool.
 Then add the honey and stir.

-Place the mixture in the freezer for 10 minutes, remove and mix well again until smooth.
+Place the mixture in the freezer for 10 minutes, remove and stir well again until a homogeneous mixture is obtained.
 Return to the freezer for 5 minutes, then store in a dry place away from light.

 Usage tips

-This ointment may seem a little sticky, but the point is really to apply it to problem areas: cracked, damaged, reddened.
-It is therefore not a daily treatment, however it is really effective in relieving and helping to regenerate the skin.
+This ointment may seem a bit sticky, but the point is really to apply it on problematic areas: cracked, damaged, reddened.
+So it is not a daily treatment, however it is very effective for soothing and helping skin regeneration.

-Apply it in a rather thick layer to the area to be treated and leave for several hours or overnight.
-So that the ointment does not stick to your clothes, it is advisable to apply a bandage.
+Apply it in a rather thick layer on the area to be treated and leave it on for several hours or overnight.
+To prevent the ointment from sticking to your clothes, it is advisable to apply a bandage over it.

 Result